EASEMENTS. wHAT ARE THEY AND WHEN DO I NEED THEM?

 If your property is in south Utah County, the answer is probably "yes".

-In 2015, SESD recieved a Quit Claim Deed from the United States of America, by and through the Bureau of Reclamation (Public Law 113-19, 127 Stat.
-485)(Act), to all right, title and interest in and to most real properties wihin the Strawberry Valley Project, situated in Utah County.
+In 2015, SESD recieved a Quit Claim Deed (Utah County Entry 3187-2015) from the United States of America, by and through the Bureau of Reclamation (Public Law 113-19, 127 Stat.
+485)(Act), to all right, title and interest in and to, all fixtures defined in the act, distribution fixtures, and over most real properties within the Strawberry Valley Project, situated in Utah County.
 In addition, SESD's existing power lines were granted an easement corridor width of 60 feet, 30 feet on each side of centerline of the powerlines.

 To determine if your property has an existing SESD easement on it, contact SESD and/or Utah County.